 - Pattern blocks are featured in my book Geometry Labs, a free download on this site.
 In fact, they are used in the first and the last lesson in the book!
 Here is an index of the labs that use pattern blocks:

 - Tiling: 7.2

 - Similarity: 10.4

-Along with much else, my Symmetry home page includes pattern block links, including these two:
+Along with much else, my Symmetry home page includes pattern block links, including these three:

 Dodecagons:A classic activity is to cover a 1-inch-side dodecagon with pattern blocks.
 This provides a great context to discuss symmetry (see Geometry Labs 5.6.)
 An extension: cover the 2-inch-side big dodecagon with pattern blocks: examples, activity, and discussion.